Perimenopause Watery Discharge: What Is it & How to Manage

 As estrogen levels decline during perimenopause, the tissues in the vaginal area may become thinner, less elastic, and less lubricated.
 This can lead to discomfort, irritation, and pain during sexual intercourse, as well as an increased risk of vaginal infections.

-To manage vaginal dryness during perimenopause, you can use over-the-counter lubricants to alleviate discomfort and improve sexual function.
+To manage vaginal dryness during perimenopause, you can try to use over-the-counter lubricants to help alleviate discomfort.

 Discharge or Light Bladder Leaks?

 Some women experience light bladder leaks during perimenopause due to weakened pelvic floor muscles.
-If you are not aware of urine leakage, you may confuse moistness from urine leaking with discharge.
-The giveaway will usually be the ammonia-like smell of urine (discharge should not have a strong or bad smell.)
+If you are not aware of urine leakage, you may confuse moistness from urine leaking with vaginal discharge.
+The giveaway will usually be the ammonia-like smell of urine (normal vaginal discharge should not have a strong or bad smell.)

 Leakproof Underwear Can Help!

 If you’re experiencing watery discharge or light bladder leaks, you might try leakproof underwear.
 You may think leakproof underwear is just for periods—not the case!
 Indeed, they can absorb blood, sweat, or urine.
-This can make them a perimenopausal woman’s best friend!
-Whether you’re experiencing hot flashes, light bladder leaks, irregular periods, or watery vaginal discharge, leakproof underwear will keep you clean and fresh!
+Whether you’re experiencing hot flashes, light bladder leaks, irregular periods, or watery vaginal discharge, leakproof underwear can help!
 Shop the Knix collection here!

 Vaginal Discharge Concerns: When to See Your Doctor